b2io/handbook/information-protection-policy.md

 ## Login and Passwords

 All passwords should be hard to ascertain or break by using multiple letters, cases, numbers, and symbols and/or be phrases or long acronyms.
 Passwords should never be stored or transmitted in an unencrypted manner (such as via paper, email, message, or in a digital document).
 Passwords should not be shared among users.
 When multi-factor authentication is available it should be used.
-In the event of a possible system or password compromise, passwords should be changed and a supervisor should be contacted immediately to ensure that the risks have been properly analysed and mitigated, and so that all impacted clients and parties can be notified within 24 hours.
+In the event of a possible system or password compromise, passwords should be changed and a supervisor should be contacted immediately to ensure that the risks have been properly analyzed and mitigated, and so that all impacted clients and parties can be notified within 24 hours.

 ## Destruction of Sensitive Information